 A consistent topic with VR6 engines is the timing chain system.
 Eurovan VR6 engines seem to have more timing chain issues than the smaller cars partly due to the higher power requirements and the resultant increased load on the chain system.
 But mostly wear is commensurate with oil condition.
 Old acrid and contaminated oil degrades the plastic parts.
 They wear much faster and sometimes crumble.
 It is a fact that the metallurgy of the intermediate gears of the first 6 months of the 24 valve engines was poor and the gears have a tendency to wear badly.

 Given frequent oil changes with high quality oil, plus a reasonably conservative driving habit, the timing chain system can easily last 250,000 miles or more.
 By that we mean a MAXIMUM of 5000 miles between oil changes, or 4000 miles with mostly city driving.
 And HIGH quality oil, not the slime from your average lube pit.
 VR6 engines definitely benefit from synthetic oil or at least a synthetic blend, but synthetic was not specified from the factory.
+A sudden change to synthetic oil will generally cause oil leaks on a high mileage engine, the engine must be weaned onto the synthetic through slow increases in synthetic percentages.
 Click here for Instructions on how to change to synthetic oil.

 Many shops will replace just the thermostat housing leaving the old plastic pipe behind to break another day.
 This is because replacing the pipe requires taking off the belly pan and removing the oil filter and oil cooler housings, and a couple of tricky maneuvers, adding a couple of hours to the job.
 That plastic pipe is just as old and brittle as the thermostat housing that just failed, often catastrophically.
 Lo barrato sale caro.